Immigration Pathways

 Citizenship & Naturalization

-Naturalization is the process by which a lawful permanent resident becomes a U.S. citizen.
-The general requirement is 5 years of continuous residence as a green card holder (3 years if married to a U....
+Naturalization is the legal process by which a lawful permanent resident becomes a U.S. citizen.
+The general rule is 5 years of continuous residence as a green card holder — 3 years if you're married...

 Read more